Gluten-free diet

 A gluten-free diet (GFD) is a nutritional plan that strictly excludes gluten, which is a mixture of prolamin proteins found in wheat (and all of its species and hybrids, such as spelt, kamut, and triticale), as well as barley, rye, and oats.
 The inclusion of oats in a gluten-free diet remains controversial, and may depend on the oat cultivar and the frequent cross-contamination with other gluten-containing cereals.

 Gluten may cause both gastrointestinal and systemic symptoms for those with gluten-related disorders, including coeliac disease (CD), non-coeliac gluten sensitivity (NCGS), and wheat allergy.
-In these people, the gluten-free diet is demonstrated as an effective treatment, but several studies show that about 79% of the people with coeliac disease have an incomplete recovery of the small bowel, despite a strict gluten-free diet.
+In these people, the gluten-free diet is demonstrated as an effective treatment, but studies show that up to 79% of the people with coeliac disease have an incomplete recovery of the small bowel, despite a strict gluten-free diet.
 This is mainly caused by inadvertent ingestion of gluten.
 People with a poor understanding of a gluten-free diet often believe that they are strictly following the diet, but are making regular errors.

 In addition, a gluten-free diet may, in at least some cases, improve gastrointestinal or systemic symptoms in diseases like irritable bowel syndrome, rheumatoid arthritis, or HIV enteropathy, among others.
 There is no good evidence that gluten-free diets are an alternative medical treatment for people with autism.

 The grains that contain gluten are not essential in the human diet.
 However, an unbalanced selection of food and an incorrect choice of gluten-free replacement products may lead to nutritional deficiencies.
 Replacing flour from wheat or other gluten-containing cereals with gluten-free flours in commercial products may lead to a lower intake of important nutrients, such as iron and B vitamins.
 Some gluten-free commercial replacement products are not as enriched or fortified as their gluten-containing counterparts, and often have greater lipid/carbohydrate content.
 Children especially often over-consume these products, such as snacks and biscuits.
 Nutritional complications can be prevented by a correct dietary education.

 A gluten-free diet may be based on gluten-free foods, such as meat, fish, eggs, milk and dairy products, legumes, nuts, fruits, vegetables, potatoes, rice, and corn.
 Gluten-free processed foods may be used.
 Pseudocereals (such as quinoa, amaranth, and buckwheat) and some minor cereals have been found to be suitable alternative choices that can provide adequate nutrition.